 The present day

 The AEC suffered the loss of its central public ministry in New York when St John’s Church was compelled to close.
-During the remainder of the primacy of Mar Timotheos III, the ministry of the AEC has been blessed through ecumenical friendship with the Old Roman Catholic Church under Archbishop Louis Elias Milazzo at St Lucy’s Cathedral, Brooklyn, which has hosted a number of ecumenical services including AEC clergy, and through a network of ministries both indigenous to the AEC and joined to the AEC through bonds of intercommunion.
-In 2014, Archbishop Paul Lorentzen was appointed Provincial of the East, USA, for the AEC; he is responsible for Transfiguration Church on Staten Island which works in the Evangelical Catholic tradition.
+During the remainder of the primacy of Mar Timotheos III, the ministry of the AEC was blessed through ecumenical friendship with the Old Roman Catholic Church at St Lucy’s Cathedral, Brooklyn, which hosted a number of ecumenical services including AEC clergy, and through a network of ministries both indigenous to the AEC and joined to the AEC through bonds of intercommunion.

 In Great Britain, under Archbishop John Kersey, the AEC has pursued each of its main mission priorities: ecumenical outreach and fellowship, inter-church collaboration, and practical ministry both through mission parishes and through the work of individual clergy.
 Archbishop Kersey, an Anglican by birth and like Archbishops Persson and Spataro a former schoolteacher, has also concentrated attention on the AEC’s intra-church role, with increasing international interest in its research and scholarly work thanks to the development of the Internet.
 His education includes degrees and diplomas from universities and colleges in Britain, Africa and Latin America.
 In 2008, he received the degree of Doctor of Divinity from St Ephrem’s Institute of Eastern Church Studies, Scandinavia.
 He is the Chancellor of European-American University, Bunyoro-Kitara, and of its division the Western Orthodox University and holds a number of consulting and honorary professorships, notably at the Universidad Empresarial de Costa Rica where he is a Full Professor in the International Program.